ThatH4tGuy/linkshell-dump/README.md

 ### Installation
 You will need [node.js](https://nodejs.com) to run the script.
 After cloning the repository run `npm install` from the project root to download the dependencies.
-Then run it with "npm start {your searchterm}".
+Then run it with `npm start {your searchterm}`".
 This will create a log file and a CSV with the name specified in the code.